JihyunSuh/academic-kickstart/content/publication/_index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "In *International Conference on Academic*.
-You may use *Markdown* for italics etc." publication_short = "In *ICA*"
+publication = "Acta Psychologica" publication_short = "Acta Psychol"

 # Abstract and optional shortened version.
+abstract = "In four experiments, participants estimated the sizes of target objects that were either out of reach, or that could be reached by a tool (a stylus or laser pointer).
+Objects reachable with the aid of a tool were perceived to be smaller than identical objects without a tool.
+Participants' responses to questioning rule out demand characteristics as an explanation.
+This new size illusion may reflect a direct impact of tool use on perceived size, or it may stem from the effects of tool use on perceived distance.
+Both possibilities support action specific accounts of perception."
-abstract = "The abstract.
-Markdown and math can be used (note that math may require escaping as detailed in the red alert box below)." abstract_short = "A short version of the abstract."
+# abstract_short = "A short version of the abstract."

 # Featured image thumbnail (optional)
 image_preview = ""